 “Ding dong!!”

 The bell chimes as you press your imaginary door bell.
 Pushing the front door open, a rustic styled living room is revealed.
 As you admire the sun rays hitting the living room, your eyes spot an off-sized dining area.
 After marking things you like and dislike, you turned off your VR glasses and submitted those markings to your architect for revision.
 This is how I envision house plan presentations in the future.
-But that all still seems far fetched.
+But that all still seems far-fetched.

 During my internship in an architecture firm, I realized how inefficient architectural plan presentations currently are.
 Clients are forced to visualize 3D geometrics from several 2D CAD blueprints, relying solely on their amateurish estimations when imagining measurements, frustrating them.
 Therefore, I dream to create a software that implements virtual and augmented reality technologies to architecture plan presentations.
 A fully immersive 3D simulation would allow clients to realistically visualize their house, taking account of aspects that previously can't be interpreted from a 2D blueprint.

-To achieve this dream, I will enroll in UT Austin’s computer science major, taking electives on computer graphics to better understand human-machine communication through imagery, and software engineering to learn the fundamentals of creating functional software.
+To achieve this dream, I plan to enroll in UT Austin’s computer science major, taking electives on computer graphics to better understand human-machine communication through imagery, and software engineering to learn the fundamentals of creating functional software.
 I’d also take a minor in studio art, taking 3D Modeling and Texturing courses to understand the necessary features needed in a 3D modeling software.
 I’d also make use of the VR/AR testing equipment available in the Reality Lab and Vislab: Microsoft Hololens, Oculus Rift, and nVisor SX111 to conduct simulations for the 3D software.
 Moreover, I’ll participate in the Longhorn Startup or Austin Technology Incubator program to develop my entrepreneurial skills and get my technological innovation mentored and fostered by successful professors.
 This way, I could truly produce something viable to help architects communicate their designs with clients.

+Hi Samuel:

+I think you have a great vision and I think even a reader who is not in the architectural industry can relate.

+My suggestions above relate to how to convey that in a way that is uplifting and also can address the prompt explicitly.
+Structure wise I believe it’s sufficient for now.

+All the best!